Pembroke Haven Yacht Club

 All boats taking part in club racing shall obtain individual BJ handicap numbers by submission of the boat’s detailed data to the BJ organisation.
 Although nominally free, a small ‘donation’ fee is normal to obtain results in a short timescale. http://www.byronsoftware.org.uk/bycn/handcalc.htm When submitting the form owners should request handicaps for no-spinnaker and no-pole racing so that BJ calculated figures can be used rather than the traditional 4% percentage allowance.
 This request can be made in the ‘notes:’ box at the end of the form.

-In some circumstances a sailing captain may allow a boat to race under a BJ listed or assumed number if a very similar boat already has a listed handicap number, but this situation will only be temporary and for individual races such as regattas.
+In some circumstances a sailing captain may allow a boat to race under a BJ listed upper quartile number, but this situation will generally only be used for individual races such as regattas.

 Updates

-The update synchronisation will be set by Sailing Skippers meeting, at the start of a year.
-A global update was ordered for the 2023 season and it is expected that this will be repeated yearly.
+The update synchronisation will be set by the joint spring Skippers meeting, at the start of a year.
+A global update was ordered for the 2023 season and that this will be re-considered yearly at joint Skippers meetings in the spring each year.

 Collation of numbers